Ted Howard (conservationist)

 Thomas Edward Howard is a New Zealand conservationist.
+He is a long-term resident of Kaikōura in the South Island of New Zealand, and is known for his work with conservation of Hutton's shearwater and banded dotterel in the Kaikōura region.
+He is also active in marine conservation and has been appointed to a statutory role as a member of the Kaikōura Marine Guardians.
+Howard was awarded the Queen's Service Medal in 2022 for services to wildlife conservation.

 Career

 Howard has a Bachelor of Science in zoology (marine ecology) from the University of Auckland, where he studied under John Morton.

 Howard has more than 30 years of commercial fishing experience.
 He began his career in the industry in the Firth of Thames before moving to work based out of Wellington, Greymouth and Nelson.
 He has coastal and deep-sea maritime qualifications and has worked for the Fishing Industry Board as a technical advisor.
 Howard has also been president of the New Zealand Recreational Fishing Council, an organisation that lobbies for the sustainable management of fisheries in New Zealand, for the benefit of recreational fishers.

 Howard has been chair of the Kaikōura water zone committee, a joint committee of Environment Canterbury and Kaikōura District Council.
 This committee works with Environment Canterbury staff and members of the local community on water management initiatives in the Kaikōura region.
 Howard has also been president of the Kaikōura Boating Club, and is an office-holder of the Lions Club of Kaikōura.

 In the 2014 general election, Howard stood as a candidate for the Money Free Party in the Kaikōura electorate, finishing ninth with 72 votes.
 He stood again in the Kāikoura electorate at the 2020 general election, this time as an independent, receiving 93 votes to finish 11th out of 12 candidates.
 Howard is a former member of the Kaikōura District Council, and in 2016 he stood for election to the position of mayor, finishing fourth.